Einstein (Swiss TV series): Broadcast

 Einstein started on 7 April 2007 and is broadcast from 21:00 to 21:50 on Thursday, except on public holidays.
 All contributions are available as a video stream, and usually additionally contents expound the weekly contributions.
 Einstein is broadcast widely in the Swiss Standard German language, excluded some interviews in Swiss German.
 After the premiere on SRF 1, the program is repeated several times on SRF 1 and SRF info.
 The journalistic use of the Swiss German language, mainly in direct conversation with interviewees as also practiced in 10vor10 and Schweiz aktuell, is a further 'trademark'.

-Menschen-Technik-Wissenschaft

-Menschen-Technik-Wissenschaft (MTW) was the preceding science show produced by the present SRF broadcasting company.
-MTW started in 1975 and was for many years the most popular program on Swiss television, but was replaced by Einstein in the context of restructuring.